TyPR124/critirs/Safety.md

 CriticalSection - The object is initialized once at creation and never again.

-CriticalStatic - Initializing the object manually is considered unsafe and is not necessary unless delete was called.
-Delete is also unsafe.
-In the case of CriticalStaticRef\<Init\>, unsafe is required to delete which creates a non-Copy/Clone CriticalStaticRef\<Uninit\> which can be safely re-initialized exactly once.
+CriticalStatic - It is not possible to safely delete a CriticalStatic, and initialization happens exactly once automatically.

 ## Reentrancy